stuckmindset/WEC-IMSA-Pace-Analyser/README.md

     3. Choose the last hour.
     4. Download the Analysis Hour XX CSV file.
   - **Practice Sessions:**
     The app can also process CSVs from practice or qualifying sessions, as long as they follow the same column format.
-Simply upload the CSV from the session you want to analyze.
+Simply upload the CSV from the session you want to analyse.

-- **Select Class and Cars:** Choose the car class and the cars you want to analyze.
+- **Select Class and Cars:** Choose the car class and the cars you want to analyse.
 - **Adjust Filters:** Set the time window, top percentage of laps, and maximum delta if needed.
 - **Choose Averages:** Check boxes for Manufacturer Average or Individual Driver Performance.
 - **View Results:** The table displays: